JOIN US FOR THE 2021 BARD BIRTHDAY BREAKFAST BENEFIT – 12.16.21

 - Assisting in properly archiving the papers and documents of preservationists and organizations

 - Conducting educational outreach programs with preservation students, professionals, and the general public

 - Sign up for our newsletter to stay up-to-date on preservation history news.
-You can also follow us on Twitter or connect with us on Facebook
+You can also follow us on Instagram (@nypap_org), Twitter (@NYPAProject), or Facebook

 - Pledge your support for the Archive Project through a financial contribution or by donating skills, time, or materials